2 Pallas: Physical characteristics

 Relative sizes of the four largest asteroids.
 Pallas is second from right.

 Both Vesta and Pallas have assumed the title of second-largest asteroid from time to time.
 At 513±3 km in diameter, Pallas is now understood to be slightly smaller than Vesta (525.4±0.2 km).
-The mass of Pallas is 79±1 % that of Vesta, 22 % that of Ceres, and a quarter of one percent that of the Moon.
+The mass of Pallas is 79±1 % that of Vesta, 22 % that of Ceres, and 0.25% that of the Moon.

 Pallas is farther from Earth and has a much lower albedo than Vesta, and hence is dimmer as seen from Earth.
 Indeed, the much smaller asteroid 7 Iris marginally exceeds Pallas in mean opposition magnitude.
 Pallas's mean opposition magnitude is +8.0, which is well within the range of 10×50 binoculars, but, unlike Ceres and Vesta, it will require more-powerful optical aid to view at small elongations, when its magnitude can drop as low as +10.6.
 During rare perihelic oppositions, Pallas can reach a magnitude of +6.4, right on the edge of naked-eye visibility.
 During late February 2014 Pallas shone with magnitude 6.96.

 Pallas is a B-type asteroid.
 Based on spectroscopic observations, the primary component of the material on Pallas's surface is a silicate containing little iron and water.
 Minerals of this type include olivine and pyroxene, which are found in CM chondrules.
 The surface composition of Pallas is very similar to the Renazzo carbonaceous chondrite (CR) meteorites, which are even lower in hydrous minerals than the CM type.
 The Renazzo meteorite was discovered in Italy in 1824 and is one of the most primitive meteorites known.
 (Note: Marsset 2020 finds it closer to CM meteorites) Pallas's visible and near-infrared spectrum is almost flat, being slightly brighter in towards the blue.
 There is only one clear absorption band in the 3-micron part, which suggests an anhydrous component mixed with hydrated CM-like silicates.

 Pallas's surface is most likely composed of a silicate material; its spectrum and calculated density (2.89±0.08 g/cm3) correspond to CM chondrite meteorites (2.90±0.08 g/cm3), suggesting a mineral composition similar to that of Ceres, but significantly less hydrated.